Democrats defend every state legislative chamber in their control this year

 Democrats were able to defend every state legislative chamber in their control this year — making it the first midterm elections since 1934 in which the party in power has not lost a chamber.

 They were also able to flip chambers in several states, a shift from previous midterm cycles where Democrats have struggled at the state level.
 In Pennsylvania, Democrats narrowly gained control of the state House for the first time since 2010.
-They flipped the Minnesota Senate for the first time in a decade, and both chambers in Michigan, giving the party a trifecta in both states.
+They flipped the Minnesota Senate and both chambers in Michigan, giving the party a trifecta in both states.
 In Wisconsin and North Carolina, Democrats prevented Republicans from gaining supermajorities, protecting Democratic governors' veto power.
 And in New Hampshire, control of the House remains unknown, nearly two weeks after the elections.

 In a memo first shared with CBS News, the Democratic Legislative Campaign Committee (DLCC) said the victories serve as a lesson to Democrats up and down the ballot.